41-exe/AlexeyLepov/README.md

-:eye_speech_bubble: Your bio:
+:eye_speech_bubble: How to use:
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 - Create a repository named after your GitHub username.
-- Utilize this template (replace with your username and delete the comments).
+- Utilize this template (Replace the "user" parameters with your username, and delete the comments).
 - Explore more options at [github-readme-stats](https://github.com/anuraghazra/github-readme-stats) and [github-readme-activity-graph](https://github.com/Ashutosh00710/github-readme-activity-graph).

 :hammer_and_wrench: Tech stack:
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------